Gian Mario Spacca

-Gian Mario Spacca (born 16 February 1953) is an Italian politician who was the President of the Marche Region from 2005 to 2015.
+Gian Mario Spacca (born 16 February 1953) is an Italian politician who served as the president of Marche from 2005 to 2015.

 Biography

-Gian Mario Spacca was born in Fabriano on 16 February 1953.
-In 1976 he graduated from La Sapienza University of Rome with a degree in Political Science.
+Gian Mario Spacca was born in Fabriano, Marche, on 16 February 1953.
+In 1976, he graduated from Sapienza University of Rome with a degree in Political Science.
 His thesis director in Criminal Law and Procedure was Aldo Moro.

-In 1979 he joined the Research Department of the Merloni Finanziaria S.p.A. as a manager.
+In 1979, he joined the Research Department of the Merloni Finanziaria S.p.A. as a manager.
 He served on the board of directors of the Aristide Merloni Foundation and was coordinator of cultural activities and research from 1982 to 1990.
-Since 1982 he has been editor of the magazine Economia Marche, published by Il Mulino.
-From 1993 to 2000 he was Vice President of the Foundation Gioventù Chiesa e Speranza that collaborates in the organization and execution of World Youth Day.
+Since 1982, he has been editor of the magazine Economia Marche, published by Il Mulino.
+From 1993 to 2000, he was Vice President of the Foundation Gioventù Chiesa e Speranza that collaborates in the organisation and execution of World Youth Day.

-In 1990 he was elected member of the Regional Council of Marche and became Chairman of the Committee on Planning and The Environment.
-In 1993 he was named Councillor for Crafts, Industry, Professional Training and Labour.
-In 1995 he was re-elected and nominated Councillor for Productive Activities.
+In 1990, he was elected a member of the Regional Council of Marche and became Chairman of the Committee on Planning and the Environment.
+In 1993, he was named Councillor for Crafts, Industry, Professional Training and Labour.
+In 1995, he was re-elected and nominated Councillor for Productive Activities.
 After being re-elected in 2000, he was nominated Vice-Chair of the Regional Government.
 He was affiliated with the centrist Margherita party.
-On 4 April 2005 he was elected President of Marche for the centre-left The Union coalition (of which Margherita was a member), with 57.75% of the vote or 499,793 votes.
+On 4 April 2005, he was elected President of Marche for the centre-left The Union coalition (of which Margherita was a member), with 57.75% of the vote or 499,793 votes.
 He also represented Marche on the European Union's Committee of Regions.
-On 29 March 2010 he was re-elected as President of the region with 53.17% of the vote.
+On 29 March 2010, he was re-elected as President of the region with 53.17% of the vote.

-He was affiliated to the Democratic Party (PD) into which the major components of The Union coalition merged in 2007, and formally became a member of the party in 2012.
-In the run-up to the 2015 regional election, he left the DP and ran independently, as head of the centrist "project" Marche 2020 which ran joint lists with the centre-right Popular Area alliance.
+He was affiliated with the Democratic Party (PD), into which the major components of The Union coalition merged in 2007, and formally left the party in 2012.
+In the run-up to the 2015 regional election, he ran independently as head of the centrist project Marche 2020, which ran joint lists with the centre-right Popular Area alliance.
 His candidacy for reelection was also supported by centre-right Forza Italia, but not his former party PD.
 He was defeated by the official PD candidate Luca Ceriscioli by a wide margin and was placed fourth, even behind the candidates of Five Star Movement and Lega Nord Marche.
 His presidential ballot won only 14.2% of the votes, and only 4.0% voted for his Marche 2020 list (most votes for his presidential bid coming from Forza Italia voters).